 Thinking back, I wished I had taken a video of Christmas morning, but I didn’t.
 My shady cell phone pictures will have to do. 🙂 Sorry about that!

-***Throughout this post, there are affiliate links, which means when you click on a highlighted word or picture, the link will take you to Target where you can read about the product, see the reviews, and if you make any purchase using one of my links, I will make a little money as a referral fee.
+***Throughout this post, there are affiliate links, which means when you click on a highlighted word or picture, the link will take you to a reputable merchant where you can read about the product, see the reviews, and if you make any purchase using one of my links, I will make a little money as a referral fee.
 However, your price remains the same.
 See my full disclosure here.